 One of the first things you’ll need to do is determine how long you want your garland to hang and how wide the finished project will be.
 These factors will help you determine the length and width of the strips you’ll be cutting.

 If you need a very wide garland for a photo backdrop, for example, you can get away with cutting wider strips (aka the Jelly Roll!) so you don’t have to tie on as many fabric pieces.
 If you’re decorating a mantel or something a little smaller, narrower strips look best.

 For this project tutorial, I’ll be using 1.25″ x 20″ strips of fabric and I’ll be cutting them with a rotary cutter.
 If you’re using fat quarters, they are already 21″ so just use that length.
 Your desired length of the garland may be different than mine so you’ll need to adjust accordingly.

 How To Make A DIY Fabric Garland

 - Cut a piece of twine or ribbon the width you want for your final project with a little extra length for hanging.
-This is the piece all of your fabric strips will be attached to.
+This is the piece that all of your fabric strips will be attached.